Ugolino della Gherardesca: Biography

 Between 1256 and 1258 he participated in the war against the philo-Genoese giudicato of Cagliari, in Sardinia.
-Ugolino then obtained the south-western portion of the former Judicate, with its rich silver mines, where he founded the important city of Villa di Chiesa, today Iglesias.
+Ugolino then obtained the southwestern portion of the former Judicate, with its rich silver mines, where he founded the important city of Villa di Chiesa, today Iglesias.

 As head of his family, the Ghibelline party and podestà of Pisa, Ugolino took action to preserve his power in the face of the political hostility of Pisa's neighbours.
 In 1271, through a marriage of his sister with Giovanni Visconti, judge of Gallura, he allied himself with the Visconti, the leaders of the Guelphs in Pisa.
 In doing so, he aroused the suspicions of his fellow Ghibellines.

 The subsequent disorders in the city in 1274 led to the arrest of both Ugolino and Giovanni, who were accused of plotting to undermine Pisa's government and, with the support from Tuscany's Guelphs, share power among themselves.
 Ugolino was imprisoned and Giovanni banished from Pisa.
 Giovanni Visconti died soon afterwards, and Ugolino, no longer regarded as a threat, was set free and banished.
 In exile, Ugolino immediately began to intrigue with the Guelph cities of Florence and Lucca.
 With the help of Charles I of Anjou, he attacked his native city and forced it to make peace on humiliating terms, pardoning him and all the other Guelph exiles.
 After his return, Ugolino at first remained aloof from politics but quietly worked to reassert his influence.

 In 1284, war broke out between Pisa and Genoa and both Ugolino and Andreotto Saracini were appointed as captains of two divisions of fleets by Albertino Morosini, the Podestà of Pisa.
 The two fleets met in August in the Battle of Meloria.
 The Genoese fought valiantly and destroyed seven Pisan galleys and captured twenty-eight.
 Among the eleven thousand captives was the Podestà.
 Ugolino and his division set the sign of surrender and withdrew, deciding the battle in favour of Genoa.
 This flight was later interpreted as treachery but not by any writer earlier than the 16th century.